stefanprodan/eks-hpa-profile/README.md

 Such an add-on can implement the Custom Metrics API and enable HPA access to arbitrary metrics.

-What follows is a step-by-step guide on configuring HPA with metrics provided by Prometheus to automatically scale pods running as Fargate tasks on EKS.
+What follows is a step-by-step guide on configuring HPA with metrics provided by Prometheus to automatically scale pods running on EKS on Fargate.

 ![](docs/fargate-eks-hpa.png)